quentin-ld/zenpress/readme.txt

 ZenPress aims to be fully accessible to all of its users.

+== Screenshots ==

+1. ZenPress admin interface.
+2. Dashboard without ZenPress.
+3. Dashboard with ZenPress.
+4. Site editor without ZenPress.
+5. Site editor with ZenPress.
+6. Login page without ZenPress login protection.
+7. Login page with ZenPress login protection.
+8. Login page with ZenPress login protection after trying to brute force it.
+9. Website head without ZenPress.
+10. Website head with ZenPress.

 == Frequently Asked Questions ==

 = No pro version?
 Really? =

 Yes, there is no pro version for this plugin and there never will be.

-However, I am accepting donations on my buymeacoffee page : https://buymeacoffee.com/quentinld.
+However, [I am accepting sponsorships via the GitHub Sponsors program](https://github.com/sponsors/quentin-ld/dashboard).
 If you work at an agency that develops with WordPress, ask your company to provide sponsorship in order to invest in its supply chain.
-The tools that I maintain probably save your company time and money, and Buy me a coffee support can now be done at the organisation level.
+The tools that I maintain probably save your company time and money, and GitHub sponsorship can now be done at the organisation level.

-In addition, if you like the plugin then I'd love for you to leave a review.
+In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/plugin/zenpress/reviews/).
 Tell all your friends about it too!

 = I have a suggestion =